-I need to appoint a conveyancing solicitor for sale conveyancing in Didsbury.
-I have land on a site which seems to have the perfect answer If it is possible to get all formalities completed via phone that would be ideal.
+I need to find a conveyancing solicitor for residential conveyancing in Didsbury.
+I happened to stumble upon a web site which appears to be the ideal answer If there is a chance to get all formalities done via web that would be ideal.
 Should I be concerned?
-What should out be looking out for?
+What are the potential pitfalls?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?